neutrons/reflectivity_ui/README.md

 ## QUESTION: should we use the same ranges for all cross-sections?
 Probably.

+## Reduction
+- Stitching
+- Normalize output to 1.

 ## DONE:
 - Add indicator for whether the application things the data set we are looking at is a direct beam or not.